Nursing Continuing Education (CE) Requirements by State

 In the end, if you’re still having trouble getting funding for a continuing education course, consider applying for various continuing education or professional development scholarships.

-Keeping your RN and specialty nursing licenses up to date is something that all nurses have to do in order to keep working in the field.
-However, don’t overlook the other benefits that CEUs can provide, namely staying on the cutting edge of new innovations in the industry so you can thrive professionally.
-In other words, choose your CE hours carefully so that you can get the most out of the experience, whether it’s networking with fellow RNs at a conference or learning a new skill that can be directly applied in your day-to-day job.
+Namely, CEUs help you stay on the cutting edge of innovations in the industry so you can thrive professionally.
+In other words, choose your CE hours carefully to get the most out of the experience, whether networking with fellow RNs at a conference or learning a new skill that can be directly applied in your day-to-day job.

 Continuing Education Requirements for Nurses FAQs